novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-115.md

 It was possible.

-But since Kim Yoon-soo seemed to be encountering 【Someone Else's Story】 for the first time the previous day, it could be narrowed down to two suspects.
+But since Kim Yoon-soo seemed to be encountering 【Nam's Story】 for the first time the previous day, it could be narrowed down to two suspects.

 Lee Hyun-woo asked the two of them during lunchtime.

-"Team Leader Lee and Team Leader Jang, did you record anything on 【Someone Else's Story】?"
+"Team Leader Lee and Team Leader Jang, did you record anything on 【Nam's Story】?"

 "No?
 It's my first time hearing about it."